Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 ![](../../assets/images/tutorials/3.png?classes=border,shadow)

 **List all Projects**
-To list all Projects do the following:
+To list all Projects, do the following:

 * Create new Request with the next parameters:
     * *Option*: GET;